Vulpovile/xoto/README.md

 ### Why is my module not listed?
 I can only support what I own, or at the very least have access too.
 I do not own the CM15A module for instance.
-I also have not listed everything I have recieved yet as I need to document everything.
+I also have not listed everything I have received yet as I need to document everything.